Shinjio/Shodanner/README.md

 ![alt text](https://i.imgur.com/bwh8C9I.png)

-Shodanner is an API wrapper for the [shodan](https://shodan.io) API.
+Shodanner is an API wrapper for the [shodan.io](https://shodan.io) API.
-Other than the classic API functions we added some spicy stuff that you can use for your spicy hacking.
+We decided to write this package because we think that the official shodan API for python is missing many of the API Wrapper methods.
+We also wanted to add premium methods for free (Exploit methods, for example).

 ## Features
-The programmer using this library is free to use the [base functions](https://developer.shodan.io/api) that the API provides or the more interesting functions we developed:
+You are free to use the [methods](https://developer.shodan.io/api) that the API Wrapper provides, the python API's methods are used and improved in the methods we developed, most importantly:
 - Automated host enumeration
 	- enumerate info, open ports and vulns of a device
 - Exploits finder